martingerdin/bengaltiger/CONTRIBUTING.md

 incremented as stated above in versioning.

 ## Merging
-Merging should be done without using the `--no-ff` flag.
+Merging should be done using the `--no-ff` flag to preserve branch topology.

 ## Complete workflow example
 ```shell